-To ask if Cas9 induction enhances S. pyogenes survival during an Acr-phage infection, we generated an uninducible control strain that expresses the Cas genes (i) from a promoter not regulated by tracr-L and (ii) at levels that approximate the uninduced state of wild-type cells.
-After many iterations of promoter testing and mutagenesis, we chose a promoter (Pconst) for which Cas9 levels were roughly 2-fold higher than WT in the absence of phage and were unchanged following a 75-minute infection with the stronglyinducing phage A1-IIA26 (Fig. 2B, S2F).
-Next, we generated six interfering S. pyogenes strains expressing Cas genes from Pcas or Pconst with either one (Tgt1, Tgt3) or two (Tgt1+3) spacers targeting phage A1.
-We infected each strain with Acr-expressing A1 variants and measured cell growth every 10 minutes for 24-hours.
-Pconst cells survive the non-inducing phage A1-IIA18 better than Pcas, likely because of the aforementioned 2-fold increase in basal CRISPR-Cas expression (Fig. 2D).
-Despite this Pconst advantage, Pcas cells survive better than Pconst when challenged with the inducing phage A1-IIA26 (Fig. 2D), suggesting that Cas9 induction enhances CRISPR-Cas defense.
-We quantified an "induction benefit" metric for the remaining Acr-phages by dividing the area under the curve for Pcas infections by that of a Pconst infection under identical infection conditions and found a significant benefit for the strong inducers (AcrIIA2, AcrIIA4, and AcrIIA26) (Fig. 2E, S2G).
-A strong induction benefit was also observed for AcrIIA17, for which degradation in the absence of induction leads to lower Cas9 levels in Pconst cells (Fig. 2E, S2F).
-Unexpectedly, a strong benefit was also observed for the mild-inducers IIA25 and IIA16, suggesting mechanistic differences that require further study.
+To ask if Cas9 induction enhances S. pyogenes survival during an Acr-phage infection, we generated an uninducible control strain that expresses the cas genes (1) from a promoter not regulated by tracr-L and (2) at levels that approximate the uninduced state of WT cells.
+After many iterations of promoter testing and mutagenesis, we chose a promoter (Pconst) for which Cas9 levels were roughly 2-fold higher than WT in the absence of phage and were unchanged following a 75-min infection with the strongly inducing phage A1-IIA26 (Figures 2B and S2F).
+Next, we generated six interfering S. pyogenes strains expressing cas genes from Pcas or Pconst with either one (Tgt1, Tgt3) or two (Tgt1+3) spacers targeting phage A1.
+We infected each strain with Acr-expressing A1 variants and measured cell growth every 10 min for 24 h (all data in Data S2).
+Pconst cells survive the non-inducing phage A1-IIA18 better than Pcas, likely because of the aforementioned 2-fold increase in basal CRISPR-Cas expression (Figure 2D).
+Despite this Pconst advantage, Pcas cells survive better than Pconst when challenged with the inducing phage A1-IIA26 (Figure 2D), suggesting that Cas9 induction enhances CRISPR-Cas defense.
+We quantified an "induction benefit" metric for the remaining Acr-phages by dividing the area under the curve (AUC) for Pcas infections by that of a Pconst infection under identical infection conditions and found a significant benefit for the strong inducers (AcrIIA2, AcrIIA4, and AcrIIA26) (Figures 2E and S2G).
+A strong induction benefit was also observed for AcrIIA17, for which degradation in the absence of induction leads to lower Cas9 levels in Pconst cells (Figures 2E and S2F).
+Unexpectedly, a strong benefit was also observed for the mild inducers IIA25 and IIA16, suggesting mechanistic differences that require further study.
+We corroborated the survival benefits observed in AUC measurements by quantifying colony-forming units (CFUs) in the same strains after 20 h of infection (Figure S2H; Data S2).